arnoldrz2/Know-Your-Rep/README.md

   - Amir

 Project Description
-  - A site that allows users to connect with their local representatives in Congress
+  - A site that allows users to connect with their state and federal representatives

 Sketch of Final Product
   - User enters in address or zip code
-  - Site returns the users representatives in Congress and current bills supported by the user's rep
-      * Maybe state reps too, if we can find an API???
+  - The site will return state and federal House representatives, as well as, state senators for the entered zip code

 APIs to be Used
   - Google Civic Information API
       * Used to get data on representatives/senators

-Rough Breakdown of Tasks
-  - Research APIs
-      * Determine what data is pulled from which API
-  - Develop layout of site
-      * HTML/CSS components
-  - Create JavaScript to pull data onto webpage